Chronology

 Featured below is a 8mm home movie (no sound) from that day

 July 3, 1969: Brian Jones dies in the early morning hours of the day, less than a month following his exit from the band.
-Jones died shortly after being pulled, unconscious, out of the floodlight swimming pool at his home in Hartfield.
+He passes shortly after being pulled, unconscious, out of the floodlight swimming pool at his Cotchford Farm home in Hartfield.
 Circumstances surrounding the late night tragedy remain vague, despite testimony by three friends who were near the scene, despite a coroner’s inquest, and despite blatantly sensational coverage by the London press.

 rolling stones chronology july 3 brian jones death 1969